 Experian is alerted to 25,000-30,000 fraud cases reported each year.
 Older investors are a favorite target of con artists who focus on investment fraud.
-Pursuit of seniors’ “nest eggs” is one of the fastest growing consumer fraud issues today.
+The pursuit of seniors’ “nest eggs” is one of the fastest-growing consumer fraud issues today.
 Con artists of all types are finding ways to steal the savings of aging retirees.

 It is estimated that one out of every five persons over age 65 has been victimized by a financial swindle, with older Americans defrauded out of nearly $3 billion dollars each year.
 The threat of senior financial fraud is expected to grow as the senior population itself grows with the aging of the Baby Boom generation.

 As a result, new laws are being proposed to safeguard and protect those who are vulnerable.

 But the best defense against investment fraud is an educated and skeptical consumer.